Action Entity

 // Attempt to parse nested JSON

-const rawData = message.payload;
+const rawData = payload;

 var parsedData = JSON.parse(rawData);